koszanski/Enigma-for-GCWZero/README.md

-Enigma-for-GCWZero
+Enigma-for-RetroFW
 ==================

-Port of Enigma puzzle game to GCW Zero.
+Port of Enigma puzzle game to RetroFW devices.